 How will you alter the event if insufficient safety personnel/craft are available on the day of the swim(s)?
-We will shorten the course.
+Course shape may be changed to run parallel to shore or as a narrow rectangle; distances may be decreased.
+Races may be postponed til later in the day or rescheduled for the following day.